-We have been busy vaccinating all our patients in cohorts 1-9.
-These are patients over 50 years and also those who have conditions that put them at higher risk of COVID.
-We are now starting to vaccinate with 2nd doses which is reducing the number of 1st dose clinics we can run for a little while.
+We have been busy vaccinating all our patients in cohorts 1-12.
+These are patients over 18 years and over and also those who have conditions that put them at higher risk of COVID.
+We continue to vaccinate with 2nd doses.

-We are holding a 1st dose clinic on SATURDAY 27th MARCH 2021 at The Exchange in Sturminster Newton.
-We have been trying to contact everyone either using a text message or now by letter.
-Please can you respond to the text message by either booking your appointment or sending a message back declining the invite.
-If you haven't had a text and would like a vaccine please let us know by emailing us on firstname.lastname@example.org or email@example.com or phone on 01258 474500 .
-We have 8 vaccinators ready and waiting!
-You can of course however contact 119 to be vaccinated at one of the mass vaccination sites such as Bournemouth International Centre, or find a local pharmacy who are offering the vaccination site if you prefer.
+We have been trying to contact everyone either using a text message or by letter.
+When we contact you by text or letter please can you respond to the text message by either booking your appointment or sending a message back declining the invite.
+You can of course also contact 119 to arrange to be vaccinated at one of the mass vaccination sites such as Bournemouth International Centre, or find a local pharmacy who are offering the vaccination site if you prefer.

 Coronavirus: Latest Update